-After creating a new or copied search, you can edit the search definition.
+Copy Search If you want to copy an existing search to edit into a new search, select the existing search and click on this icon.
+The Enter Search Name prompt displays, in which you type a new name for the copied search.
+The search is automatically copied into the My Searches group.
+You can now edit this copy to suit your requirements.
+Edit Search After creating a new or copied search, you can edit the search definition.
 Click on this icon to open the Query Editor underneath the toolbar.
 You can use search filters to modify the searches on a search term in order to locate model elements having specific characteristics.
-Delete Search Click on this icon to delete the search definition from the My Search group and its associated Search drop-down list.
+Delete Search Click on this icon to delete the second definition from the Mr. Second enour and its × Click on this icon to delete the search definition from the My Search group and its associated Search drop-down list.
 The icon is not available for system defined searches or technology-defined searches.
-Documentati on and QA Click on this icon to display a submenu of these options for acting on the results of a Model Search: Edit Notes - select this option to open the Notes window to edit the text of any notes a selected element might have • Generate Documentation - select this option to display the 'Generate Documentation' dialog, through which you can generate a report on one or more selected items from the search results • CSV Import/Export - select this option

-- to specify the CSV export file location into which to export the search results - View Notes select this option to specify whether to: - Hide the text of any Notes each item might have - Display a summary (the first line) of any Notes each item might have - Display the full text of any Notes each item might have - Import Search select this option to display the 'Windows Directory Explorer Open' dialog, to import searches as XML Search files from an external directory; these searches would have been exported from another user's model or project - Export Search select this option to display the 'Export Searches' dialog, on which you select the checkbox against each search in your model that you want to export to an external directory as an XML Search file; other users can then import this file into their models, to make the same searches available to them - Dock in Output Bar select this option to move the 'Find in Project' tab to the System Output window

-• Dock in Main View - select this option to return the 'Find in Project' tab to the main view in the center of the screen Result List The results of the search display in the view area, under a set of column headings that you can reduce, add to and rearrange to better display the information you need.
+Documentation and QA Click on this icon to display a submenu of these options for acting on the results of ē • a Model Search: • Edit Notes - select this option to open the Notes window to edit the text of any notes a selected element might have • Generate Documentation - select this option to display the 'Generate Documentation' dialog, through which you can generate a report on one or more selected items from the search results • CSV Import/Export - select this option to specify the CSV export file location into which to export the search results View Notes - select this option to specify whether to: Hide the text of any Notes each item might have Display a summary (the first line) of any Notes each item might have Display the full text of any Notes each item might have • Import Search - select this option to display the 'Windows Directory Explorer Open' dialog, to import searches as XML Search files from an external directory; these searches would have been exported from another user's model or project • Export Search - select this option to display the 'Export Searches' dialog, on which you select the checkbox against each search in your model that you wan to export to an external directory as an XML Search file; other users can then import this file into their models, to make the same searches available to them • Dock in Output Bar - select this option to move the 'Find in Project' tab to the System Output window • Dock in Main View - select this option to return the 'Find in Project' tab to the main view in the center of the screen Result List The results of the search display in the view area, under a set of column headings that you can reduce, add to and rearrange to better display the information you need.
 You can also operate on the items in the search results using the Model Search context menu.